 6. Dental Issues:

 While occasional bad breath is normal, continuous halitosis requires attention and action.
 By understanding and addressing the causes of halitosis, maintaining good oral hygiene, and adopting a healthy lifestyle, you can significantly improve the freshness of your breath and boost your confidence.
-If you’re finding that bad breath persists despite your efforts, seek advice from a dental or healthcare professional to rule out any underlying health issues and ensure you haveoptimal oral health.
+If you find that bad breath persists despite your efforts, seek advice from a dental or healthcare professional to rule out any underlying health issues and ensure you haveoptimal oral health.
 Feel free to contact us today to schedule a check-up with our professional and friendly team.